-- 1. Login to a client Dominion User Station.

-- 2. Click Administration > Keyboard/Mouse Sharing.
+- 1. Login to a client Dominion User Station. - 2.
+Click Administration > Keyboard/Mouse Sharing.

 - 3. Click Edit, then select Enabled.

 - 4. Select Client in the Mode field.

 - Enabled

+5. Select the Share Window Layouts option to allow saved layouts to be shared among all clients in the keyboard/mouse sharing configuration.
-- 5. In the Client Settings, enter a Screen Name to identify this client.
-All screens in the sharing formation must have unique names.

-- Up to 64 characters.

-- Alphanumeric characters allowed.

-- Hyphen and underscore allowed.
+- Window Layouts must be created on all User Stations manually. - When you restore a layout on one User Station, all others restore the Window Layout with the same name. - Select the Automatically Log in/out Users option to automatically login/logout to all user stations connected by keyboard/mouse sharing while using the configuration. - 7.
+In the Client Settings, enter a Screen Name to identify this client.
+All screens in the sharing formation must have unique names. - Up to 64 characters. - Alphanumeric characters allowed. - Hyphen and underscore allowed.

-- 6. Enter the IP address/Hostname of the Master Dominion User Station, which is where the keyboard and mouse are connected.
+8. Enter the IP address/Hostname of the ControllerDominion User Station, which is where the keyboard and mouse are connected.

-7. Click Save.
+9. Click Save.
 Repeat this task for all client screens.

-To configure the master:
+► To configure the Controller:

-- 1. Login to the master Dominion User Station. - 2.
+- 1. Login to the Controller Dominion User Station. - 2.
 Click Administration > Keyboard/Mouse Sharing. - 3.
-Click Edit, then select Enabled.

-4. Select Master in the Mode field.

-- 5. In the Master Settings, enter a Screen Name to identify this master screen.
-All screens in the sharing formation must have unique names.

-- Up to 64 characters.

-- Alphanumeric characters allowed.

-- Hyphen and underscore allowed.

-- 6. In the Arrangement of Screens fields, enter the names of this master screen and all client screens in the position representing their location in the sharing formation.

-- Make sure the names entered here match the names in the "Screen Name" field in each client Dominion User Station's configuration exactly.

-- No duplicate names allowed.

-- Each screen must have at least one neighbor screen, either beside, above or below.

-- 7. Click Save.
+Click Edit, then select Enabled. - 4.
+Select Controller in the Mode field. - 5.
+Select the Share Window Layouts option to allow saved layouts to be shared among all clients in the keyboard/mouse sharing configuration. - 6.
+Select the Automatically Log in/out Users option to automatically login/logout to all user stations connected by keyboard/mouse sharing while using the configuration. - 7.
+In the Controller Settings, enter a Screen Name to identify this Controller screen.
+All screens in the sharing formation must have unique names. - Up to 64 characters. - Alphanumeric characters allowed. - Hyphen and underscore allowed. - 8.
+In the Arrangement of Screens fields, enter the names of this controller screen and all client screens in the position representing their location in the sharing formation. - Make sure the names entered here match the names in the "Screen Name" field in each client Dominion User Station's configuration exactly. - No duplicate names allowed. - Each screen must have at least one neighbor screen, either beside, above or below.